danzino2121/danzino2121.github.io/README.md

 - I use optimized template, which saves in LocalStorage font-files.
 It looks not pretty good at first, but it is very useful.
 - Header.min.css I wrote down in <style> tag at the beginning of index.html.
 It is very important for making template load more faster, then usual.
 I could place also a structure.min.css file in <style> tag below, but I didn't.

-# What I haven't done
+# What I haven't done yet

 !-- Lazy load I've made only for one image - because I have few tags <img> in this template, but a lot of background-images.
 I will realize that in seem way as I did with simple img - replacing to real-img from dummy.